psmit703/personal-website/README.md

     https://psmit.dev/changelog.html

 This uses a [custom JavaScript file](https://github.com/psmit703/personal-website/blob/main/assets/js/changelog.js) to interact with GitHub's REST API.
 The custom JavaScript file in turn uses [Octokit.js](https://github.com/octokit/octokit.js), which is maintained by GitHub.
 This allows the most recent commits to be retrieved, which are then displayed on the page.
 The page also contains a link to view all changes to the site.

+*"What's the best way to make a static site a little less static?
+Just use other people's dynamic servers!" - Pete Smith, September 20, 2023*